RadSplat: Radiance Field-Informed Gaussian Splatting for Robust Real-Time Rendering with 900+ FPS: Related Work

 \boldparagraph{Point-Based Representations} First works propose to render point sets as independent geometry samples~\cite{gross2011point,grossman1998point}, which can be implemented efficiently in graphics software~\cite{sainz2004point} and highly parallelized on GPU hardware~\cite{laine2011high,schutz2022software}.
 To eliminate holes when rendering incomplete surfaces, a line of works explores the ``splatting'' of points with extents larger than a pixel, \eg with circular or elliptic shapes~\cite{wiles2020synsin,yifan2019differentiable}.
 The recent work 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} achieves unprecedented quality and fast training and rendering speed by introducing adaptive density control in combination with efficient rasterization kernels.
-As consequence, 3DGS is used in a variety of applications, including 3D human~\cite{zheng2024gpsgaussian} and avatar reconstruction~\cite{dhamo2023headgas, qian2024gaussianavatars, moreau2024human}, 3D generation~\cite{EnVision2024luciddreamer, tang2024dreamgaussian,yi2024gaussiandreamer,chung2023luciddreamer}, SLAM systems~\cite{yan2023gs, li2024sgs, matsuki2024gaussian}, 4D reconstruction~\cite{wu20244dgaussians}, and open-set segmentation~\cite{shi2024language,qin2024langsplat}.
-Further, works are proposed to address aliasing~\cite{Yu2023MipSplatting, yan2023multi} and point densification~\cite{cheng2024gaussianpro} in the 3DGS representation.
-Finally, a recent line of works investigate compression for 3DGS~\cite{fan2023lightg,lee2023compactgs,morgenstern2023compact,niedermayr2023compressed,navaneet2023compact3d} leading to more compact scenes and faster rendering.
+As a consequence, 3DGS is used in a variety of applications, including 3D human~\cite{zheng2024gpsgaussian} and avatar reconstruction~\cite{dhamo2023headgas, qian2024gaussianavatars, moreau2024human}, 3D generation~\cite{EnVision2024luciddreamer, tang2024dreamgaussian,yi2024gaussiandreamer,chung2023luciddreamer}, SLAM systems~\cite{yan2023gs, li2024sgs, matsuki2024gaussian,splatsplam2024sand}, 4D reconstruction~\cite{wu20244dgaussians,xu2024fourkfourd}, and open-set segmentation~\cite{shi2024language,qin2024langsplat}.
+Further, works are proposed to address aliasing~\cite{Yu2023MipSplatting, yan2023multi} and point densification~\cite{cheng2024gaussianpro,Franke2023vet} in the 3DGS representation.
+Finally, a recent line of works investigate compression for 3DGS~\cite{fan2023lightg,lee2023compactgs,morgenstern2023compact,niedermayr2023compressed,navaneet2023compact3d,fang2024minisplatting} and the concurrent work \cite{Foroutan2024arxiv} analyzes initialization alternatives.
 In this work, we combine a NeRF prior for stable optimization with a point-based 3DGS representation for real-time rendering of complex scenes.
 Compared to prior works, we enable high-quality view synthesis even for complex real-world captures that might contain lighting and exposure variations.
 Further, we develop pruning and test-time visibility rendering strategies leading to 10$\times$ fewer Gaussian primitives at higher quality compared to 3DGS and with inference times of 900+ FPS.